IBM/CAST/docs/source/cast-big-data/csm-event-correlator.rst

 CSM Event Correlator Filter Plugin
 ==================================

+.. attention:: The following document is a work in progress!
+The CSM Event Correlator is currently
+    under development and the interface is subject to change.

 Parses arbitrary text and structures the results of the parse into actionable events.

 The CSM Event Correlator is a utility by which a system administrator may specify a collection of patterns (grok style), grouping by context (e.g. syslog, event log, etc.), which trigger actions (ruby scripts).

-CSM Event Correlator is compatible with all existing Logstash grok patterns default patterns may be found in official Logstash documentation.

-The CSM Event Correlator uses a yaml format to specify pattern-action pairs.

 .. contents::
    :local: